 Today you can book online and visit the museum’s original courtrooms, prison cells and dungeon.

-Ruthin Gaol, Wales
+Ruthin Gaol, Denbighshire, Wales

 Ruthin Gaol was closed in 1916.
 There has been a gaol on the site since the end of the 1700s.
 It was small but grew from having just 4 cells to being able to hold 37 inmates in 1837.
 By the end of the 1800s a new four story building was in place that held over 100 prisoners.